fsaavedra0003/Semantic-search-with-vector-database-/README.md

 ## Setup 🛠️

-Follow these steps to get up and running:
+Follow these steps to get the workflow running:

 ### 1. Clone this repository 🔥